 Budapest Food and Drinks

-Food options are almost endless, ranging from expensive and touristy to cheap eats in Budapest.
-Twice we had sit-down meals of traditional Hungarian food and were surprised to find the cost of eating out in Budapest was affordable.
-Entrees (main meals) were about $7 USD (as usual, the more touristy the place, the higher the price).
+Entrees (main meals) were about $7 USD, and as usual, the more touristy the place, the higher the price.
 However, for the best cheap eats in Budapest, we opted for take-away from the grab-and-go windows.
-Kebabs were our meal of choice, never costing more than $2.50, but we also indulged in burritos and pizza (large slices for about 75 cents).
+Kebabs were our cheap meal of choice in Budapest, never costing more than $3, but we also indulged in langos (Hungarian flatbread) and pizza (large slices for about $1).

 All around Budapest there are spectacular vistas, walkways with benches and green parks – and eating and drinking in these spaces is completely acceptable.
-Save on Budapest expenses and grab food and drinks from the local market for cheap and fun dining experiences.
+Save on Budapest expenses and grab food and drinks from the local market for cheap and fun dining experiences!

 5 Budapest Self-Guided Walking Tours

 Spending money in Budapest on tours isn’t necessary.
-Explore the city on your own self-guided walking tours to save on the cost of travel in Budapest.
+Explore the city on your own self-guided walking tours to save on the cost of travel in Budapest!

 Walk 1: Parliament to Chain Bridge